 Donor Nexus adheres to all ASRM egg donor requirement recommendations.

-Medical screening: Each egg donor completes a comprehensive medical questionnaire and is interviewed and examined by a board certified Reproductive Endocrinologist and Infertility Subspecialist.
+Medical screening: Each egg donor completes a comprehensive medical questionnaire and is interviewed and examined by a board-certified Reproductive Endocrinologist and Infertility Subspecialist.
 The exam includes both a physical examination and ultrasound assessment of the uterus and ovaries.

 Ovarian reserve testing: To ensure that the egg donor will be a top producer of eggs, each egg donor has ovarian reserve testing completed.
-This testing consists of a blood test looking at Follicle Stimulating Hormone (FSH), Anti-Mullerian hormone (AMH) and an antral follicle count (AFC).
+This testing consists of a blood test looking at follicle-stimulating hormone (FSH), anti-mullerian hormone (AMH), and an antral follicle count (AFC).
 The antral follicle count is a special ultrasound where the examiner counts the number of resting eggs the egg donor has.
 These three tests allow us to reject any egg donor that is not likely to have a good response to fertility medication, greatly reducing the risk of poor response or poor egg quality.

-Genetic screening (as requested by the specified fertility clinic): The egg donor is interviewed by a certified genetic counselor in order to identify egg donors that may have an increased risk for genetic diseases.
+Genetic screening (as requested by the specified fertility clinic): The egg donor is interviewed by a certified genetic counselor to identify egg donors who may have an increased risk for genetic diseases.
 The genetic counselor then recommends any specific tests needed for that specific egg donor based on her family history and ethnicity.
 In addition to these specific tests, the egg donor also is screened for cystic fibrosis, spinal muscular atrophy, Fragile-X, and a multitude of other genetic diseases.
 The results of both the genetic counselor’s report as well as the blood tests are available for review by the intended parents.

 Psychological screening: Each egg donor is screened by a licensed mental health professional.
 This includes an interview as well as an objective standardized written test (usually the MMPI).
 A summary of these test results is available to the intended parents.

-Infectious disease screening: Each egg donor is screened for HIV 1 and 2, hepatitis B, hepatitis C, HTLV 1 and 2, syphilis, chlamydia and gonorrhea.
+Infectious disease screening: Each egg donor is screened for HIV 1 and 2, hepatitis B, hepatitis C, HTLV 1 and 2, syphilis, chlamydia, and gonorrhea.

-Yes, if you would like to purchase additional testing on your egg donor, we can help facilitate as long as the donor agrees to the testing.
+Yes, if you would like to purchase additional testing on your egg donor, we can help facilitate it as long as the donor agrees to the testing.